Judge allows Google antitrust case to move ahead in Virginia - KESQ

 FALLS CHURCH, Va.
 (AP) — A judge has rejected a request from Google to transfer a federal antitrust lawsuit against it from Virginia to New York.

-The ruling Friday from U.S. District Judge Leonie Brinkema is a victory for the Justice Department and several states, including Virginia, that sued Google earlier this year and wanted to keep the case in the commonwealth.
+The ruling Friday from U.S. District Judge Leonie Brinkema in Alexandria, Virginia, is a victory for the Justice Department and several states, including Virginia, that sued Google earlier this year and wanted to keep the case in the commonwealth.

 The lawsuit alleges that Google holds a virtual monopoly in online advertising that works to the detriment of consumers.
 The complaint alleged that Google “corrupted legitimate competition in the ad tech industry by engaging in a systematic campaign to seize control of the wide swath of high-tech tools used by publishers, advertisers, and brokers, to facilitate digital advertising.”